Bonicelli-Mattia/SIR-model/README.md

 # SIR-model
-A simple deterministic SIR model that tracks the spread of diseases through Susceptible, Infected, and Removed members of the population
+A simple deterministic SIR model that tracks the spread of diseases through Susceptible, Infected, and Removed members of the population over a number of days.

 # Formulas
 Change of susceptible population over time